 Giant's Causeway Red Trail

 The Red Trail at the Giant's Causeway is a bracing clifftop walk with spectacular views of the world-famous Causeway Coast and North Channel.
-From the Red Trail you'll have the option to walk to the Amphitheatre viewpoint (five minutes); joining the Causeway Coast Way (Yellow Trail) at top of Shepherd's Steps; or taking a circular trail by joining the Blue Trail.
+At the moment, a section of the Red Trail: the Shepherd's Steps in both directions, is closed due to a rock fall.

 Car Park 1